-This is also useful if a command-line is needed to uninstall the SEP Client using a third party tool such as SCCM, Altiris, Clarity, etc.
+This is also useful when a command-line is needed to uninstall the SEP Client using a third party tool such as SCCM, Altiris, Clarity or other 3rd party software management application.

-THE ABOVE COMMAND line examples are the ones to use for a third-party tool for uninstall, for example what command-line to pass via SCCM
+THE ABOVE COMMAND line examples are those used with third-party tools for uninstall, for example what command-line to pass via SCCM.

 Note: If the MSI uninstall has stopped responding, follow these steps:

-The uninstaller is trying to find some keys which are present in a 64-bit operating system, but they do not exist on a 32-bit operating system:
+The uninstaller is trying to find some keys which are present in a 64-bit operating system, although they do not exist on a 32-bit operating system:

 Action ended 13:37:50: InstallFinalize.
 Return value 1.